Josh Klinghoffer: As Pluralone (2019–present)

 His live debut as a solo artist was going to be opening shows to Pearl Jam as part of the North American leg of Gigaton Tour.
-The tour dates were scheduled to begin on March 18, 2020 but were postponed due to the COVID-19 pandemic, with an intent to reschedule at a later date.
+The tour dates were scheduled to begin on March 18, 2020, but were postponed due to the COVID-19 pandemic, with an intent to reschedule at a later date.

 On August 21, 2020, Klinghoffer performed the Clash's "Rudie Can't Fail" during A Song for Joe: Celebrating the Life of Joe Strummer, a live stream tribute to Joe Strummer on what would have been his 68th birthday.

 On September 22, 2020, the release of his second album as Pluralone, I Don't Feel Well, was announced; as a preview the song "The Night Won't Scare Me" was released on digital platforms.
 The album will be released in vinyl (with a limited edition gold vinyl), CD and digital.

+On January 26, 2022, the release of his third studio album, This Is the Show, was announced, with the first single "Claw Your Way Out" coming to digital outlets that day.
+The album was released on black vinyl, clear colour vinyl, CD, and digital.
+Additional singles for "Offend" and "Fight For The Soul" were released with videos.

 Pearl Jam (2020–present)

-In January 21, 2020, Pearl Jam announced Klinghoffer, under the Pluralone name, was set to "support Pearl Jam on the Spring 2020 tour dates", before the band announced the tour postponement in March.
+On January 21, 2020, Pearl Jam announced Klinghoffer, under the Pluralone name, was set to "support Pearl Jam on the Spring 2020 tour dates", before the band announced the tour postponement in March.
 Klinghoffer made his debut with Pearl Jam as a multi-instrumentalist touring musician once the band resumed performing live at the Sea.Hear.Now Festival on September 18, 2021.
 His involvement with the band was aimed particularly to help flesh out the live versions of songs from Pearl Jam's new album Gigaton.
-He also performed in the recordings of Eddie Vedder’s album Earthling and as a member of Vedder’s backing band, The Earthlings, at The Ohana Festival in Dana Point, CA, and toured with them in February 2022.
+He also performed in the recordings of Eddie Vedder’s album Earthling and as a member of Vedder’s backing band, the Earthlings, at The Ohana Festival in Dana Point, CA, and toured with them in February 2022.
+Josh also filled in as Pearl Jam's drummer on September 13, 2023 when the band's drummer Matt Cameron could not perform due to contracting COVID-19.

-Current and upcoming projects
+Current and upcoming projects and session work

 Klinghoffer appears on seven songs on Iggy Pop's 2022 album, Every Loser.
 He also co-wrote two songs on the album.
-To promote the album, Klinghoffer will be part of Pop's backing band called The Losers which consists of his former Red Hot Chili Peppers bandmate, Chad Smith, Duff McKagan and Andrew Watt.
+To promote the album, Klinghoffer will be part of Pop's backing band called the Losers which consists of his former Red Hot Chili Peppers bandmate, Chad Smith, Duff McKagan and Andrew Watt.